Super Bowl VII

 Jim Kiick (center right) rushing the ball for Miami in Super Bowl VII.

 Background

 Host selection process

 The NFL awarded Super Bowl VII to Los Angeles on March 21, 1972, at the owners' meetings held in Honolulu.
 For the first time, multiple Super Bowl sites were selected at a single meeting, as hosts for both VII and VIII were named.
 Five cities, Los Angeles, Houston, Miami, Dallas, and New Orleans, prepared serious bids, while San Francisco (Stanford Stadium) withdrew from the running a week prior to the vote.
-After nine deadlocked votes, Bud Adams recommended awarding two consecutive sites.
+After nine deadlocked votes, Oilers owner Bud Adams recommended awarding two consecutive sites.
 This compromise mirrored an idea brought up in 1971 by representatives from Miami.
 Los Angeles won on the ninth ballot, while second place Houston was named the host for VIII.
 In order to accommodate the game, the Pro Bowl was shifted from Los Angeles Memorial Coliseum to Texas Stadium for 1973.